Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Overview of the Algorithm

 \subsubsection{Establishing Two Components}

-To establish the two components $c_u$ and $c_v$ created by the deletion of $e$, the data structure executes in parallel two depth first searches (DFS) on $\hat F_i - \{(u^i, v^i)\}$, one DFS starting from $u^i$ and one DFS starting from $v^i$.
-To implement a DFS, the data structure repeatedly \ul{enumerates all $i$-witness edge endpoints touching an $(i+1)$-component}.
-The DFSs are carried out in parallel until one of the connected components is fully scanned.
-By fully scanning one component, the weights of both components are determined (since $w(u^{i-1}) = w(c_u) + w(c_v)$).
-Without lost of generality, assume that $w(c_u) \leq w(c_v)$, and so by Invariant 1, $w(c_u) \leq w(u^{i-1})/2 \le n/2^{i}$.
+To establish the two components $c_u$ and $c_v$ created by the deletion of $e$, the data structure executes in parallel two graph searches on $\hat F_i - \{\{u^i, v^i\}\}$ starting from $u^i$ and $v^i$.
+To implement a search, we mark $u^i$ unexplored and insert it into a queue.
+We repeatedly remove any unexplored $(i+1)$-component $x$ from the queue, mark it explored, and \ul{enumerate all $i$-witness edges with one endpoint in $x$}.
+All new $(i+1)$-components touching these edges are marked unexplored and inserted into the queue.
+The two searches are carried out in parallel until one of the connected components is fully scanned.
+By fully scanning one component, the weights of both components are determined, since $w(u^{i-1}) = w(c_u) + w(c_v)$.
+Without loss of generality, assume that $w(c_u) \leq w(c_v)$, and so by Invariant~\ref{invariant:spanning-forest}, $w(c_u) \leq w(u^{i-1})/2 \le n/2^{i}$.

-\paragraphb{Witness Edge Promotions.} The data structure \ul{promotes all $i$-witness edges touching nodes in $c_u$} and \ul{merges all $(i+1)$-components contained in $c_u$ into one $(i+1)$-component} with weight $w(c_u)$.
-This is permitted by Invariant~\ref{invariant:weight-property}, since $w(c_u) \leq w(u^{i-1})/2 \le n/2^{i}$.
+\paragraph{Witness Edge Promotions.} The data structure \ul{promotes all $i$-witness edges touching nodes in $c_u$} and \ul{merges all $(i+1)$-components contained in $c_u$ into one $(i+1)$-component} with weight $w(c_u)$.
+This is permitted by Invariant~\ref{invariant:weight-property}, since $w(c_u) \le n/2^{i}$.
 The merged $(i+1)$-component has the node $u^{i-1}$ as its parent in $\H$.
 See Figure~\ref{figure:two-components}$.b$.

-To differentiate between versions of components before and after the merges, we use a convention where bold notation refers to the components after the merges take place.
-Thus, we deonte the $(i+1)$-component contracted from all $(i+1)$-components inside $c_u$ by $\bf u^i$.
+To differentiate between versions of components before and after the merges, we use bold fonts to refer to components after the merges take place.
+Thus, the $(i+1)$-component contracted from all $(i+1)$-components inside $c_u$ is denoted $\bf u^i$.
 Similarly, the graph $\hat G_i$ after merging some of its nodes is denoted by $\bf{\hat G_i}$.